movika/public.docs.movika.com/sdk/web/configurations.md

 2. **ControlsOverlay** - designed to display the elements of the player.
 3. **Interactives** - designed to display game ("interactive") elements of the player.
 4. **Events** - contains a list of available events for subscription.
+5. **utils** - contains a list of helper functions for implementing custom interactives

 ## Player